 Office of Client Advocacy

-Foster parents have the statutory right to file grievances without fear of retaliation or discrimination.
-If any person attempts to deny a foster parent this right or otherwise acts to block the filing of a grievance, contact OCA at 405-522-2720 or 1-800-522-8014.
-Foster parents have a right to receive a written response to their grievance and to elevate their concerns if not satisfied with a proposed grievance resolution.
+Foster parents and children served by CWS have the statutory right to file grievances without fear of retaliation or discrimination.
+If any person attempts to block a grievance, contact OCA at 405-522-2720.
+Individuals who file grievance through either program have a right to receive a written response to their grievance and to elevate their concerns if not satisfied with a proposed grievance resolution.

 Who can file a grievance?